OPC UA Module

 The Ignition OPC UA Module was built for speed by using the high-performance binary-TCP encoding and transport model in OPC UA.
 The multi-threaded device model was written to ensure fast updates and to enable massive concurrent tag counts.

-The Modbus TCP Ethernet Driver is a driver for the Ignition OPC UA Module.
-The driver provides a way to connect to any device that supports the Modbus TCP protocol for use in Ignition; for example, in the SQL Bridge and Vision modules.
+The Modbus TCP Ethernet Driver for the Ignition OPC UA Module provides a way to connect to any device that supports the Modbus TCP protocol for use in Ignition; for example, in the SQL Bridge and Vision modules.

 The driver has a built-in address mapping feature which allows you to enter blocks of common addresses, and then the driver will create the individual addresses and display them in the OPC browser.Driver documentation